cwoebker/.com/_posts/2011-10-27-latex-math-magic.markdown

 ## So what's the problem?

-All these parts work pretty nicely together, except…

-**Markdown messes up MathJax**
+All these parts work pretty nicely together, except that **Markdown messes up MathJax!**

-or as the original author of this problem said.

-> The main issue stemmed from Markdown not providing a way to temporarily escape from its text transformations, so some LATEX would get interpreted as Markdown.

-This means that in the end we wouldn't get our normal LaTeX output.
+The main problem here is that some of the Latex would be interpreted as Markdown This means that in the end we wouldn't get our normal LaTeX output.
 The markdown interprets the LaTeX before MathJax can do that.

 ## So how can I fix this?

-The most obvious way to fix this is probaly to *tell markdown not to interpret the latex* with some kind of `raw` tag.
-This would probaly be the nicest solution.
+The most obvious way to fix this is probably to tell markdown not to interpret the latex with some kind of `raw` tag.
+This is the nicest solution I could think of at that point.

-Unfortunately as far as I know this is not possible.

-##### ok that was a lie

-You could use: `[](raw: put latex here)` and this even works… partly…
+You could use: `[](raw: put latex here)`
+But this only works partly.

-the problem with this solution is that the markdown will interpret the first `)` as the closing tag for our raw-statement.
-So unless you promise to never ever use `)` in your LaTeX this is probaly not the best idea.
+The problem with this solution is that the markdown will interpret the first `)` as the closing tag for our raw-statement.
+So unless you promise to never ever use `)` in your LaTeX this is not going to be the best solution.

 Another idea is to use code blocks.
-So either using the 4+spaces before what you write or using `acute` symbols: `.
+So either using at least 4 spaces before you write something or using the `acute` symbol: `.

 This works way better except that MathJax is skipping `<code>` tags by default since it doesn't want to convert code that it shouldn't.

 ### This is where we start fixing stuff

-**Yes, you could have skipped everyting before this**
+**Yes, you could have skipped everything before this**

-So somewhere in your main layout file you have to add a little javascript bounded by the usual `<script>…</script>` tags:
+So somewhere in your main layout file you have to add a little javascript code bounded by the usual `<script>` tag:

 {% highlight javascript %}
     MathJax.Hub.Config({